Miss Grand Myanmar 2025

 Miss Grand Myanmar 2025 was the third edition of the Miss Grand Myanmar pageant, held at the Shwe Htut Tin Complex in Tamwe, Yangon, on June 21, 2025.
 Contestants from 27 cities of the country competed for the title.

-The contest was won by a 21-year-old Jawkang Sophia Nawaug, representing Namhkam, who was crowned by Miss Grand Myanmar 2023 Ni Ni Lin Eain of Mudon.
-Sophia will represent the country at the international stage, Miss Grand International 2025, to be held in Thailand on 18 October 2025.
+The contest was won by a 21-year-old Jawkang Sophia Nawaug, representing Namhkam.
+JK Sophia represented Myanmar at the international stage, Miss Grand International 2025, which held in Thailand on 18 October 2025.

 The event was also attended by Miss Grand International 2024 CJ Opiaza of the Philippines and Miss Grand International's vice president Teresa Chaivisut.

 Background

 Date and venue

 After obtaining the license, M Entertainment led by Maran Seng Naw, began franchising the competition license to local organizers who would name their city representative for the national contest, and later announced on the official Facebook account on 22 March 2025 that the national grand final was set for 21 June 2025 in Yangon.

 The following is a list of the main events of this year's contest.